otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 // TODO: should there be: identifiers stating which of Bob's prekeys Alice used?

-// TODO: check the attacks: replay, key reused?
+// TODO: check the attacks: replay, key reused, attacker modifies prekey or format?

 // TODO: include the analysis